Prempeh-Gyan/1.3-OAuth2-Service/README.md

 Imagine also again, that the user now wishes to have a summary of his income details, but unfortunately the `Income Service` doesn't offer this service.
 Fortunately for him he finds a web application online that does exactly this.
 Lets assume this web application is callled `Income Summarizer`.

-Now what you have to be aware of is that, this `Income Summarizer` is a third party application, it could as well be an independent service provided in the `Bootiful Microservices` series, just like the `Income Service`, it doesn't really matter, because the point is, between the `Authorization Server` and the `Income Service`, any other service/script/etc that wishes to interact with either of the two, is a third party service period.
+Now what you have to be aware of is that, this `Income Summarizer` is a third party application, it could as well be an independent service provided in the `Bootiful Microservices` series, just like the `Income Service`, it doesn't really matter, because the point is, between the `Authorization Server` and the `Income Service`, any other service/script/etc that wishes to interact with either of the two, is a third party service, period.

 Now if the user wishes to run a summary on his income using the `Income Summarizer`, then since the data concerning his income is with the `Income Service`, his challenge will then be to get his data from the `Income Service` into the `Income Summarizer` so he can run his summary.